 Let’s run through a quick refresher on commuter benefits before we dive in.
 Commuter benefits are employer-based offerings to assist employees getting to the office.
 These include pre-tax transit passes, subsidized vanpool or shuttle services, or corporate bikeshare memberships.

-The IRS recently increased the amount of pre-tax dollars employees can put towards transit to $265 per month.
+The IRS is increasing the amount of pre-tax dollars employees can put towards transit to $270 per month in 2020.
 Pre-tax money is just deducted from an employee’s paycheck to be used toward their commutes, saving money for both employees and employers themselves.

 With employees coming from all over the region, providing individualized options specific to each employee would be impossible.
 Registering and managing these accounts alone would take a full-time team.
 Luckily, there are a few options that cover most of the greater Boston area to get your employees to and from the office happily.